css-materials/course-site/content/homework/wrangle-data/index.md

 # Overview

-**Due Thursday, October 26th (11:59 PM).**
+**Due Tuesday, June 25th (11:59 PM).**

-The goal of this assignment is to practice wrangling and exploring social science data in a research context.
-This assignment provides a chance to further practice your `dplyr` and `ggplot2` skills, as well as to work with tidy data and multiple datasets.
+The goal of this assignment is to practice wrangling and exploring social science data in a research context (e.g., dealing with messy and complex datasets).
+This assignment offers an opportunity to further develop your `dplyr` and `ggplot2` skills.

-# Accessing the `hw03` repository
+# Accessing and cloning your `hw03` repository

-* Go [at this link](https://classroom.github.com/a/kKwGdgcu) to accept and create your private `hw03` repository on GitHub.
-Once you do so, your repository will be built in a few seconds.
+* Go [at this link](ADD LINK) to accept the invitation and create your private `hw03` repository on GitHub.
+Once you do so, your repo will be built in a few seconds.
 It follows the naming convention `hw03-<USERNAME>`
-* Once the your repository has been created, click on the link you see, which will take you to your repository.
+* Once your repository has been created, click on the provided link to access it.
-* Finally, clone the repository to your R Workbench (or your computer if you have installed R there) following the process below.

-# Cloning your `hw03` repository

-After you have accessed the `hw03` repository (see above), follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository.
+* Finally, follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository to your R Workbench.

 # General workflow

 See Homework 1

+FROM HERE ONWARDS REVIEW

 # Assignment description